Henry Macandrew: Battle of Sharon

-Macandrew's commander, Lieutenant-General Harry Chauvel, was highly disappointed to not have captured Liman, although his headquarters and communications had been almost completely destroyed.
+Macandrew's commander, Lieutenant-General Sir Harry Chauvel, was highly disappointed to not have captured Liman, although his headquarters and communications had been almost completely destroyed.
 Macandrew heightened this disappointment by arriving to a meeting with Chauvel in Liman's staff car, only to announce that Liman was not in it.
 Allenby later on removed the direct commander of the operation, Brigadier-General Philip Kelly, from his command because of the failure to capture Liman.
 Allenby decided on 22 September that the DMC would take Damascus, but to do this the port of Haifa had to be taken to allow supplies to be landed for the army.
-Macandrew's division was tasked with this, and to capture Acre 10 mi further on.
+The 5th Cavalry Division was tasked with this, and to capture Acre 10 mi further on.
 In the morning of 23 September Macandrew ordered the 13th Brigade to capture Acre, which was done without difficulty.
 15th Brigade was tasked with the attack on Haifa, with the 14th in reserve.
 The main attack on Haifa, orchestrated by Harbord, began at 2 p.m. in concert with two flanking attacks.
 Supported by machine gun fire, the cavalry squadrons completed the attack by 3 p.m. having captured 687 German and Ottoman soldiers.